 However, they cut out the need for an audio interface, preamps, and mic stands, which can save you a whole lot of money.
 This makes them fantastic choices for podcasters as well as casual demo recordings.

-These are the best USB mics to buy in 2022:
+These are the best USB mics on the market right now:

 The best podcast mic